(Go back to main Profiles page.)

 3D movie #3: "UltraChrome K3 vs LightJet Lab.mov.zip" (436 KB download)

-This 3D model compares the gamut of EPSON's most recent professional inkset, UltraChrome K3, on a photographic-style paper, Premium Luster Photo Paper (250), with a recent example of LightJet output on Fuji's Crystal Archive chromogenic paper.
+This 3D model compares the gamut of EPSON's most recent professional inkset as of 2006, UltraChrome K3, on an early photographic-style, "RC" paper, Premium Luster Photo Paper (250), with a ~2005 example of LightJet output on Fuji's Crystal Archive chromogenic paper.
 The UltraChrome gamut is the larger of the two.
-These two printing systems are of great interest to photographers and the LightJet result is representative of similar systems such as the Chromira when they are using this same paper.
-This EPSON pigmented ink gamut is larger even than most dye-based inkjet gamuts.
-I consider this superb inkset the state of the art for color printing today.
+These two printing systems were dominant a decade ago and remain of great relevance to photographers in 2017.
+The LightJet result is representative of similar systems such as the Chromira and Lambda when they are using this same paper.
+This EPSON pigmented ink gamut is larger even than most dye-based inkjet gamuts, which is a wonderful development.
+It was the state of the art for color printing at the time, now surpassed by EPSON's most recent inksets such as the UltraChrome HD set that I use now, which nearly triples the fade resistance of the yellow pigment and much improves the Dmax of the matte black ink, while retaining very nearly the same gamut as the earlier inksets.

 Dye gamuts tend to be superior in the darker colors and pigments tend to be better in the lighter colors, but the K3 gamut is so big that it does rather well even in the darker colors, though still not quite as well there as the Light Jet.
 In the lighter colors, the K3 gamut has a huge advantage, except in the medium to dark, royal blues to magentas, where this chromogenic gamut is generally superior.
-The Dmax of each system is variable, depending on how it is used and each can run between fairly good (say 2.20) to excellent (over 2.40) on glossier papers.
+The Dmax of each system is variable, depending on how it is used and each can run between fairly good (say 2.20) to very good (over 2.40) on glossy (PK ink) papers.
 Most prints made with the K3 inkset are rated between three and five times longer-lasting on display than those made with Fuji's relatively long-lasting chromogenic paper, when the inkjet prints are shown behind UV-filtering glass or plex.
-See http://www.wilhelm-research.com.
+Ratings for the latest inkset, the UC HD, are generally double that, but in my opinion they deserve more like a triple rating, because of the details of how they fade on display, which are just plain excellent.
+See http://www.wilhelm-research.com and http://www.aardenburg-imaging.com/light-fade-test-results/.

 Relative Gamut Volumes, DCam Series